Transposition of law

 Trade in goods and services

-Poland’s trade integration in the single market for goods is above the EU average, whereas its trade integration for services is just below the EU average.
-In 2015, both indicators increased above EU average.
+Poland’s trade integration in the Single Market for goods is above the EU average, whereas its trade integration for services is just below the EU average.
+In 2016, both indicators increased, the increase in trade integration in services was the third highest in the EU.

 Trade in goods and services